SPK1997/http-tcp-relationship/README.md

 **2) What is misconception about http**
 - A common misconception is that HTTP is responsible for transporting data over the network between client and server.
 This is not true.
-- HTTP is an application layer protocol and it works only when data is in a certain structure.
+- HTTP is an application layer protocol and it is concerned with structure of data and not how data gets transported.
-- HTTP is based on TCP which is a transport layer protocol.
+- HTTP uses TCP which is a transport layer protocol.
 - TCP is responsible for making the connection between client and server.
 - This connection is a duplex stream which is used to transfer raw binary data over the network.
 - When user types any URL in browser what happens is a TCP connection is setup between client(browser)